 Immunomodulation

-The treatment of tumors with focused ultrasound can stimulate the immune system and potentially enhance the body’s ability to manage cancer.
+The treatment of tumors with focused ultrasound can stimulate the immune system and potentially enhance the body’s ability to identify and attack cancer.

 When a tumor is ablated, the exposed proteins and cellular debris can act as antigens that may trigger an increased immune response to the tumor, both locally and at distant metastases.
 Furthermore, thermal ablation may cause local inflammation, stimulate the recruitment of immune effector cells, and activate anti-tumor adaptive immunity, all of which can increase the body’s ability to fight cancer.